paulilab/paulilab.github.io/_posts/2024-06-24-FellowshipSuccess.md

 -	**Ida** secured an EMBO postdoctoral fellowship for studying the molecular mechanism of diapause in killifish;
 -	**Amy** was awared a SNF postdoctoral fellowship for investigating age-related changes in developmental competence in zebrafish;
 -	**Josef** was awarded a DOC PhD fellowship for studying the mechanism and function of dormant ribosome formation in fish and mammals.
--
-Huge congratulations to all three of you for this amazing feat!

-Picture credit to Benedikt Mandl (IMP).
+Huge congratulations to all three of you for this amazing feat (picture credit to Benedikt Mandl, IMP)!